 - 1 Here the calibration details for the instrument are displayed.
 The Calibration Number area shows the calibration number.
-The first line of the Calibration area indicates the date of the last calibration and the organization calibrating the 9101.
-The second line indicates when and by whom the calibration has been checked last. - The third line indicates when the next calibration is due.
+The first line of the Calibration area indicates the date of the last calibration and the organization calibrating the 9102.
+The second line indicates when and by whom the calibration has been checked last.
+The third line indicates when the part calibration is due.
+This data is the calibration in due. - The third line indicates when the next calibration is due.
 This date is typically one year after the last calibration. - 2 Push the Date Last Check softkey to change the last check date.
 It will be set to the actual date as set by the built-in real-time clock. - 3 Push the Name Last Check softkey to enter the name of the person that carried out the last calibration date review.